 As this exciting new drug market continues to attract capital, investors are starting to ask about ways to invest in psychedelics.

-The heightened potential recently attached to psychedelic drugs has made market players ask themselves how to invest in psychedelics.
+The heightened opportunity recently attached to psychedelic drugs has made market players ask themselves how to invest in psychedelics.

 The promising research associated with psychedelic medicine has generated interest in the potential for these products as treatments for mental health issues or even addiction to opioids.